LacunaSoftware/BradescoIntegration/README.md

 ## How to test the API's (suggestion)

 The integration can be tested using HTTP calls.
 A suggested method to test the API, is use [Postman](https://www.getpostman.com/) and the built-in Postman collection bellow.
-It has the 3 requests available, so the user must only fill the web server address and the order number when needed.
+It has the 3 requests available, so the user must only fill the web server address and the bank billet id (order number set when creating the bank billet) when needed.

 1. Download [Postman](https://www.getpostman.com/)
 2. Run Postman